double-tilde/site/README.md

 - You will need to install Go and Hugo on your computer to use this repository.
 - If you clone this repository, use `npm run reset` to remove the public/ directory and automatically open a new browser tab at the port 1313.
 - `npm run kill` kills any hugo process currently running on your computer.
-- `npm run hugo` builds the site and places the ouptput in the public/ directory.
+- `npm run build` builds the site and places the ouptput in the public/ directory.
 - Check the `package.json` file for more commands.

 #### Useful Articles / Documentation (for Hugo, styling, etc)